trade-tariff/trade-tariff-api-docs/source/the-commodities-api.html.md

 ## Accessing measures

-The content in this section applies to both import and export measures, however as there are so many more import measures, which themselves have more features than the export equivalents (such as duties), the focus here is on import measures.
+This content applies to both import and export measure.
+However, as there are more of them, this section focuses on import measures.

 Here is a brief sequence of activities that you should perform in your code to derive each of the measures and their properties:

-- Retrieve and store a list of all of the references to import measures (or export measures, if you are interested in export).
+- 1. Retrieve and store a list of all of the references to import measures (or export measures, if you are interested in export).
-- For each measure:
-  - find the equivalent entity of type `measure` in the `included` section.
+- 2. For each measure  you should find the equivalent entity of type `measure` in the `included` section.:
-  - store the properties (attributes and relationships - i.e. referenced entities).
+  - 3. Store the properties (attributes and relationships - i.e. referenced entities).
-  - for each of the entities referenced in the relationships part of the measure node:
-      - find the referenced entity in the `included` section.
-      - store the values of those referenced entities, and if necessary (in most cases it will not be), capture and store the referenced entities in entities.
+    - 4. Find the referenced entity in the `included` section and store the values of those referenced entities, and if necessary (in most cases it will not be), capture and store the referenced entities in entities.

 <hr>

-There is an alternative way to capture all import / export measures.
-Each measure has both an `import` and `export` boolean field (`true` / `false`) to identify if the measure is for import, export or both.
+Alternatively, Each measure has both an `import` and `export` boolean field (`true` / `false`) to identify if the measure is for import, export or both.
 You can just search for all measures and use the ones that meet the requirement (import or export).

-Generically, there is no more to it, but let's take a couple of examples to bring this to life.

 ### Working out if measures apply to a given country